Prison Labor

 USA

-A multinational conglomerate that supplies raw materials to prison labor programs and operates in the prison healthcare industry.
-3M used to operate electronic monitoring systems and make components for weapon systems.
+A US-based multinational conglomerate that supplies raw materials to prison labor programs.
+3M used to provide prison health care services, operate electronic monitoring systems, and manufacture components for weapons systems.

 The world’s largest private prison company.
 It owns and operates prisons and jails, including immigration jails and “community corrections” centers, and uses forced prison labor.
 It also provides e-carceration technologies, transportation, and other services as part of the criminal punishment system.